git-vru/LibraryManagementSystem/README.md

 In the book menu, enter `0`.
 Then enter `1` and then enter a book copy id.

 #### 2. Add a book copy:
-To add a book copy for a spesific book:
+To add a book copy for a specific book:
 In the book menu, search for any book `0` and enter `1` to add a book copy.

 To add a book copy from a csv file: